 Some suggestions are:

-- Viewing schedule and join meetings
+- Viewing calendar and reminders

 - Clipboard history